sdiehl/write-you-a-haskell/008_extended_parser.md

   deriving (Eq,Ord,Show)
 ```

-Our parser state monad will hold a list of the at Ivie fixity specifications and
+Our parser state monad will hold a list of the active fixity specifications and
-whenever a definition is uncounted we will append to this list.
+whenever a definition is encountered we will append to this list.

 ```haskell
 data ParseState = ParseState